junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "My best dream doesn't include Lucifer, thank you very much."
 Dean rolls his eyes, then turns to Cas again.
 "Oh, and, before I forget --" He pokes a finger at Cas, so close to him it almost stabs on his chest, just in case it doesn't emphasize enough, "-- don't you ever EVER think about saying 'Yes' again, you hear me?
 Under no circumstance.
 Even if the world's ending the next minute.
 Even if it's Earth is going to explode, Sun crashes, whatever, just, NEVER to that again!"

-Cas starts a weak "Dean --"
+Cas starts with a weak "Dean --"

 Dean snaps, "Don't.
 Just -- just don't.
 I can't go through that again, or you might as well kill me."

 "That might make things a bit easier, I agree," Crowley comments unhelpfully.

-"You shut your mouth," Dean doesn't even bother look in Crowley's direction, maintaining his stare with Cas.
-"Just, promise me, don't do that again.
+"You shut your mouth," Dean doesn't even bother looking in Crowley's direction, maintaining his stare with Cas.
+"Just, promise me, don't do that again -- or we call this off.
 Whatever reason Devil may trick you, and boy, he knows how to trick."

 Cas has to nod faintly.

-"Not even if I'm dying or whatever, and he says that's the only way to bring me back," Dean says.
+"Not even if I'm dying or whatever, and he says that's the only way to bring me back," Dean amends.

 Cas widens his eyes, his temper rising quickly.
 "Dean!
 You can't ask that --"

 Dean ignores his protest.
 "Cas," he says in a calm voice, low, but so much underlying pleading tone.
 "Promise me?"

 Cas glares at him.
 "You're just being unreasonable."
-He turns and ready to move toward the backstage.
+He turns and ready to move toward the back stage.

 Dean puts his hands on Cas's shoulder just in time to stop him.